willia4/resume/james_williams_resume.md

 % Resume of James Williams
 % James Williams
-% November 10, 2013
+% March 21, 2014

 # Resum&eacute;

-## Objective
+## About
-Work with a team of other highly motivated and skilled developers to do challenging work quickly with a focus on quality and a superior user experience.
+James is a highly motivated developer who embraces challenging work.
+His primary technical interests are data storage and retrieval &mdash; with an emphasis on performance, reliability, and reporting UI.

 ## Personal
-### Contact Information
 James Williams
 7980 Shadow Oak Dr.
 North Charleston, SC 29406